luzpaz/med/doc/dev/sphinx/medcalc-userguide-api.rst

 * :tt:`iteration`: a couple of integers :tt:`(iter,order)` that
   characterizes the step in a serie (timeseries or spectrum).

-By default, we suggest to work with a simple map concept (dictionnary in a python context, map in a C++ context) to register the meshes and fields loaded from the med file for each metadata entry.
+By default, we suggest to work with a simple map concept (dictionary in a python context, map in a C++ context) to register the meshes and fields loaded from the med file for each metadata entry.